Drake-No-3D-Drake-Yes-2D/Deeproots/README.md

 `npm start server` run server
 ### Heroku
+Pushing to develop on GitHub automatically starts a Heroku build for the test site.
+Pushing to master starts a build for the production site.
+Builds may also be started manually with Heroku's UI.

+Heroku needs two variables configured for it to run properly:
+- REACT_APP_BASE_URL - the url the website is shown on
+- DB_URI - the connection string for Mongo Atlas

+If the website url changes (for example, by switching to a custom domain name) then the BASE_URL variable must be updated in Herkou.
 ## Updating
 #### Database
 Add your MongoDB URI to `config.js` to test different data.